Zydak/Vulkan-Path-Tracer/README.md

 \end{gather*}
 $$

 And that's it.
 To verify whether the compensation is actually working a furnace test can be used again.
 Here's side by side comparison, on the left, no compensation is applied, and on the right the compensation is applied.
+The difference is clearly visible.

 <p align="center">
   <img src="./Gallery/MaterialShowcase/MetallicCompensationOff.png" width="40%" />